wandb/docs/docs/guides/hosting/manage-users.md

 :::

 :::caution
 The request type and path for the role assignment APIs are same as for the update custom role permissions API.
-Both types of APIs are implemented using `PATCH Role` endpoint.
+Both types of APIs implement the `PATCH Role` endpoint.
 Difference is that the URI for role assignment APIs expects a `:userId` parameter, while the URI for custom role API expects a `:roleId`.
 Expected request bodies for both types of APIs are also different.

 Be careful with the parameter value in the URI and the request body such that those map to the intended operation.
 :::